rrobinn/academic-kickstart/content/project/fractal/index.md

 {{< figure library="true" src="sample_et.png" title="Eye-tracking data.
 Pink blobs show where infant is looking" lightbox="true" >}}

 # My work
-I fill this gap by applying methods from Complexity Science to study infant attention.
+I fill this gap by applying methods from <b>Complexity Science</b> to study infant attention.
 Complexity Science is concerned with quantifying the dynamics of complex systems composed of multiple interacting parts.

 I measure the overall complexity and coordination of infants’ attention by quantifying the <i>fractality</i> of their eye-gaze.
 Fractality refers to nested patterns of variability that are apparent across multiple measurement scales, resulting in a <i>self-similarity</i> over time (Van Orden et al., 2011). <u>Fractal organization is a critical feature of healthy cognitive and psychobiological systems.
 It is thought to reflect coordinated systems that are highly self-organized, yet also flexible to change</u>.

-This approach leverages eye-tracking time series data to infer the extent to which interactions between these sub-processes are well-coordinated.
+This approach leverages eye-tracking time series data to measure <b>eye-gaze fractality</b> as a proxy for attention coordination.
 Research with adults has shown that they are faster to find target objects when their eye-gaze shows these fractal signatures, suggesting that flexible coordination between attention sub-processes is critical for efficient visual exploration (Aks et al., 2002).

+## The experiment
+{{< figure library="true" src="experiment.pdf" title="Experimental set-up" lightbox="true" >}}

+We had infants come to the lab, and watch a series of movies:
+1. <b>Social movies</b>: Videos of ladies dancing with toys.
+Babies love these movies.
+2. <b>Pixelated movies</b>: These were the same as the social movies, except that the dancing ladies were pixelated.
+The idea here is that we wanted to preserve a lot of the low-level visual information, but remove most of the socially-engaging information.
+3. <b>Attention Cues</b>: Throughout the experiment, we show babies attention cues to make sure that they are still calibrated to the eye-tracker.
+We decided to also measure their eye-gaze fractality during these trials as a "baseline" (e.g. how well coordinated is attention when there a simplistic shape on the screen?).

+We predicted that:
+1. As babies got older, their eye-gaze would become increasingly fractal, indexing their increasingly coordinated attention abilities.
+2. Babies' eye-gaze would be more fractal during the social movies, when they would be more engaged/attentive.
+3. Babies' eye-gaze should also change on a moment-by-moment basis - they should be more fractal when they were paying attention to important information.

 # Find out more